isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

        ]
    }

-An example response can be:
+An example response could be:

 ::